holderlb/WSU-SAILON-NG/domains/smartenv/README.md

 * Level 3: Activity not seen in pre-novelty, but seen in post-novelty.
 * Level 4: Two sensor values always give same reading.
 * Level 5: Second inhabitant simulated by overlaying copy of existing inhabitant.
+* Level 6: Sensor values provided at random times.
+* Level 7: Inhabitant spends more time outside of home.
+* Level 8: Multiple days of data compressed into one.

 <a name="phase1revealednovelty">